MedWA3MO/dark/00_SQL_Injection2/Resources/file.md

 > tips:
-* information_schema is a metadata database provided by most RDBMSs
+* information_schema is a metadata database provided by most RDBMSs for listing databases/tables/columns
 * schemata is the table that lists all schemas/databases on the server
-* information_schema is a metadata database listing databases/tables/columns
 * CHAR(...) / 0x... encoding  used to bypass naive filters and quoting differences between DB engines.
 * Column-count & type matching — attackers often trial-and-error to match the number and datatypes of columns returned by the original query
 * Why GROUP_CONCAT / GROUP_CONCAT(column) — to combine column names into a single output cell